 The container application can obtain peak levels for an audio endpoint device by enabling monitoring of VU-meter activities through the CoreAudioDevices.VuMeterEnableNotifications method.
-After enabling the monitoring, the container application will receive the CoreAudioDeviceVuMeterChange event each time a new peak value is detected; at this point peak levels can be obtained for the master channel trough the CoreAudioDevices.VuMeterMasterPeakValueGet method and for each single separate channel of the audio endpoint device trough the CoreAudioDevices.VuMeterChannelPeakValueGet method: as mentioned before, the number of available channels can be determined through the CoreAudioDevices.ChannelCountGet method.
+After enabling the monitoring, the container application can be notified each time a new peak value is detected through the CallbackForCoreAudioEvents delegate having the nEvent parameter set to EV_COREAUDIO_DEVICE_VUMETER_CHANGE; at this point peak levels can be obtained for the master channel trough the CoreAudioDevices.VuMeterMasterPeakValueGet method and for each single separate channel of the audio endpoint device trough the CoreAudioDevices.VuMeterChannelPeakValueGet method: as mentioned before, the number of available channels can be determined through the CoreAudioDevices.ChannelCountGet method.

 The connector of a sound card has a set of jacks which can be used to connect input devices (for example a microphone) and output devices (for example one or more set of speakers).
 Modern sound card drivers allow enumerating all of the available jacks and, for each jack, can report a set of information like the location (for example rear or front panel of the PC), size (for example 1/8-inch or 1/4-inch), color (usually speakers are connected to the green jack and the microphone to the cyan jack) and channels mapping (for example, render devices configured for working with a 5.1 channel configuration can report if the jack is used for front speakers or rear speakers or center/subwoofer speakers).